-Project List of project components affecting the objective:

-component/s " wind energy turbines

-" access roads

-" substation

-" power line

-Potential Impact " Clearing of construction footprints

-" Traffic to and from site

-Activity/risk source " Site preparation and earthworks

-" Construction-related traffic

-" Foundations or plant equipment installation

-" Mobile construction equipment

-" Power line construction activities

-" Dumping or damage by construction equipment outside of

-demarcated construction areas.

-Mitigation: Target/Objective

-- " To retain natural vegetation in the western corner of the site, where possible. - " To avoid the sensitive quartz patches located within the proposed power line corridor (Alternative 1) north of Koekenaap - " To minimise footprints of disturbance of vegetation/habitats on-site
+Project component/s List of project components affecting the objective: wind energy turbines access roads substation visitors centre power line Potential Impact Clearing of construction footprints Construction activities Traffic to and from site Activity/risk source " Site preparation and earthworks " Construction-related traffic " Foundations or plant equipment installation " Mobile construction equipment " Power line construction activities " Dumping or damage by construction equipment outside of demarcated construction areas.
+Mitigation: Target/Objective To retain natural vegetation in the western corner of the site, where possible.
+To avoid the sensitive quartz patches located within the proposed power line corridor (Alternative 1) north of Koekenaap To minimise footprints of disturbance of vegetation/habitats on-site

-Mitigation: Action/control Responsibility Timeframe Areas to be cleared will be clearly marked in the field to avoid unnecessary clearing.
+Mitigation: Action/control Responsibility Timeframe Areas to be cleared will be clearly marked in the field to eliminate unnecessary clearing.
 Contractor in consultation with Specialist Pre-construction Undertake Search and Rescue (S&R) of certain translocatable, selected succulents, shrubs and bulbs occurring in development footprints.
-Specialist Pre-construction The extent of clearing and disturbance to the native vegetation will be kept to a minimum so that the impact on flora and fauna is restricted Contractor Site establishment & duration of contract All rescued species should be bagged (and cuttings taken where appropriate) and kept in an on-site nursery (if water can be provided; otherwise off site) and should be returned to site once all construction is completed and rehabilitation of disturbed areas is required.
-Specialist/contract or Site establishment & duration of contract A site rehabilitation programme should be implemented.
-Contractor Duration of contract A weed eradication programme should be implemented, where necessary.
-Contractor Duration of contract
+Specialist Pre-construction The extent of clearing and disturbance to the native vegetation will be kept to a minimum so that the impact on flora is restricted.
+Contractor Site establishment & duration of contract All rescued species should be bagged (and cuttings taken where appropriate) and kept in an on-site nursery (if water can be provided; otherwise off-site) and should be returned to site once construction activities are completed and rehabilitation of a disturbed area is required.
+Contractor in consultation with Specialist Site establishment & duration of contract A site rehabilitation programme must be implemented (refer Chapter 6).
+Contractor in consultation with Specialist Duration of contract A weed eradication programme must be implemented, where necessary.
+Contractor in consultation with Specialist Duration of contract

-Performance " Zero disturbance outside of designated work areas Indicator " Minimise clearing of existing vegetation " Limited impacts on sensitive vegetation Monitoring " Observation of vegetation clearing activities by ECO throughout construction phase. " Supervision of all clearing and earthworks.
+Performance Indicator " Zero disturbance outside of designated work areas " Minimised clearing of existing/natural vegetation " Limited impacts on areas of identified and demarcated sensitive habitats/vegetation Monitoring Observation of vegetation clearing activities by ECO throughout construction phase Monitoring of vegetation clearing activities in terms of permit conditions Supervision of all clearing and earthworks An incident reporting system will be used to record non-conformances to the EMP.